gatariee/gatariee/README.md

 # Hello 👋
 ## whoami
-I'm a wannabe red-teamer who's interests are in malware, programming, researching interesting security topics and working on cybersecurity projects.
+I'm a wannabe red-teamer interested in malware development, researching and collaborating on cybersecurity projects.

 Sometimes I document my projects, research and CTF writeups on my [gitbook](https://gatari.gitbook.io/), do take a look!